TSP Investors Have Opportunity to Lead TuSimple Holdings Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-2, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TuSimple Holdings Inc. ("TuSimple" or the "Company") (NASDAQ: TSP).
+LOS ANGELES, Dec.
+9, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TuSimple Holdings Inc. ("TuSimple" or the "Company") (NASDAQ: TSP).

 Class Period: April 15, 2021 – October 31, 2022